 - All participating high schools developed concussion policies to guide the implementation of their respective state's youth TBI law.

 - The language used in school concussion policies varied largely regarding policy enforcement (strictness of language indicated in the policy), policy description (details provided on the definition of the policy requirements), and policy implementation specifications (specific steps for implementing the policy requirements).

-- Both male and female athletes who reported experiencing anxiety symptoms at preseason are at an increased risk of injuries during the prospective season as compared to their peers without these symptoms.
+- Both male and female athletes who reported anxiety symptoms at preseason are at an increased risk of injuries during the prospective season as compared to their peers without these symptoms.

 - Only male athletes with co-occurring preseason depressive and anxiety symptoms are more likely to experience injuries compared with male athletes with no symptom co-occurrence.

 - The presence of preseason depressive symptoms with the absence of anxiety symptoms is not linked to an increased injury risk for male or female athletes.